Viktoria Pammer-Schindler

 Research - Teaching - CVContact

-My research is situated in Human-Computer Interaction and Educational Technology, and is adjacent to Information Systems and Science and Technology Studies.
-I have served the respective scientific community as an evaluator of research programs, grants and study programs; in editorial and organisational roles for instance at the ACM CHI, ACM Mensch und Computer, EC-TEL and ECIS; as a special issue editor at renowned journals like the IEEE Transactions on Technologies for Learning and the British Journal of Educational Technology; and as a member of international boards for instance as the president of the International Alliance to Advance Learning in the Digital Era, and the secretary for the European Association of Technology-Enhanced Learning.
+I have been a president of the International Alliance to Advance Learning in the Digital Era, and member of the European Association for Technology-Enhanced Learning's managing committee.
+Further, I have served the scientific community as an evaluator of research programs, grants and study programs; in editorial and organisational roles for instance at the ACM CHI, ACM Mensch und Computer, EC-TEL and ECIS; and as a special issue editor at renowned journals like the IEEE Transactions on Technologies for Learning and the British Journal of Educational Technology.

 I regularly engage in scientific outreach via talks or articles directed to a general audience.
 Examples (all in German) are my blog series on digitalisation and interaction hosted by derStandard, an Austrian daily newspaper; my article on the need to consider socio-technical systems when talking about ethics in relationship to AI published at the Falter, an Austrian weekly magazine; or my talk about AI, knowledge and the development of expertise in a Business Brunch.